How Forest Forensics Could Prevent the Theft of Ancient Trees

 Yet for law enforcement, this particular type of crime has been a doozy.
 With few law enforcement rangers and, in this case, 133,000 acres of protected park to patrol, it’s an almost impossible task to look for trees gored of massive chunks of wood hacked inexpertly from their base.
 As a result, most research on wildlife crime up until this point has been conducted not from the vantage point of criminology, but of conservation biology.

 Now that may be about to change, says Stephen Pires, a criminal justice professor at Florida International University.
-In an unpublished study, Pires and criminal justice colleagues at Rutgers University and the University of Central Florida seek to analyze patterns in timber poaching, and link those patterns to the broader world of local crime.
+In an unpublished study, Pires and criminal justice colleagues at the University of Waikato in New Zealand and California State University at San Bernardino seek to analyze patterns in timber poaching, and link those patterns to the broader world of local crime.
 These new techniques, the researchers argue, can help identify patterns in criminal behavior that might be integral in wildlife crime prevention.

 …